Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-wGiLdFI984k.md

 ### Transcript

-> is there going to be larger power storage i don't know
+> is there going to be larger power storage I don't know